raspberrypi/usbboot/secure-boot-recovery/README.md

 # Raspberry Pi 4 - secure boot

-This directory contains the beta bootcode4.bin (recovery.bin) and pieeprom-2021-05-19.bin
+This directory contains the latest stable versions of the bootloader EEPROM and recovery.bin files that support secure-boot.

-bootloader release.
-Older bootloader and recovery.bin releases do not support secure boot.
+Firmware older than 2021-05-19 or beta releases do not support secure-boot.

 Steps for enabling secure boot: